sasongko26/blankon-wallpapers/README.md

 1. Rote
 2. Suroboyo
 3. Tambora
+4. Uluwatu

-This branch is for Tambora.
+This branch is for Uluwatu.

 Please go to http://blankonlinux.or.id to explore about BlankOn.